mir-group/EPA/README.md

 5. Run **epa.x** to read the electron-phonon coupling matrix elements from file 'silicon.epa.k', average their absolute squared values over wavevector directions, and write them to file 'silicon.epa.e'
 6. Run **BoltzTraP** to read the averaged squared absolute electron-phonon coupling matrix elements from file 'silicon.epa.e' and compute the transport properties

+## Step 1

+You have to use metallic occupations even for semiconducting systems.
+This is because the electron-phonon coupling in **ph.x** is only implemented for metallic systems.
+It works fine for semiconducting systems, but only by using this trick with metallic occupations.
+Note that you can use any occupations (fixed or smearing) and they produce identical results for semiconducting systems, but not the other way around - using fixed occupations for metallic systems will give wrong results.

 ## Step 5

 Format of the input file 'silicon.epa.in' for **epa.x**: